KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 DjangoCon US 2026 took place in Chicago, Illinois from August 24-28.
 I attended online.

-This year, I paid more attention to the lightning talks (I usually take an early lunch) and also included some of the rich info discussed during the Q&A after talks.
+This year, I paid more attention to the lightning talks (I usually take an early lunch) and also included in my recap some of the rich info discussed during the Q&A after talks.

 These notes are specific to my interests and leave out info that might be of interest to you.
 I highly recommend watching the talks yourself when they are posted on YouTube!

+My favorite conference cross-pollination:
+* Contributing to Django ecosystem deep dives: Sarah Boyce, Sarah Abderemane, Paolo Melchiorre, and references to Paolo's work by Elizabeth Christensen (I've had an offer to be mentored to contribute again to CPython and now I want to contribute to Django, too!)
+* Release notes deep dives by Karen Tracey and Eduardo Felipe Castegnaro from different angles, with both recommending Miscellaneous section!
+* Bartek Pawlik's moving Django Photos Lightning Talk

 🔝 <sub>[**back to top**](#table-of-contents)</sub>